Balancing company growth and employee well-being

 At Woola, many of us work remotely with team members from different countries, which adds to the complexity of maintaining the crazy cool culture we have managed to build here.

-If not handled well, these shifts can result in employees feeling disconnected or undervalued, negatively impacting their well-being.
+If not handled well, these shifts can lead to employees feeling disconnected or undervalued, which can negatively impact their well-being.

 3. Communication breakdown